OpenACC/openacc-training-materials/README.md

 ### Module 6 – Loop Optimizations with OpenACC

-Module 6 is the last “core” module.
+[labs/module6](Module 6) is the last “core” module.
 After Module 6, we expect students to be able to begin parallelizing their own personal code with OpenACC with a good amount of confidence.
 The remaining modules after this point are considered to be “advanced” modules, and are optional, and some may only be applicable to specific audiences.
 Module 6 is all about loop clauses.
 This module is meant be very visual, so that students can get a good sense of exactly how each clause is affecting the execution of their loop.

 Topics that will be covered are as follows:
 * Seq/Auto clause